-For purposes of the Statement of Cash Flows, the Regents considers all highly liquid investments with an original maturity of 3 months or less to be cash equivalents.
+For purposes of the statement of cash flows, the Regents considers all highly liquid investments with an original maturity of 3 months or less to be cash equivalents.
+The Regents considers the funds on deposit with the State Treasurer which are invested in the OK INVEST internal investment pool to be cash equivalents.